dmccrearytg/tg-process-mining/README.md

 # TigerGraph Process Mining Website

-Resources for teaching classes on how to implement a Process Mining application using TigerGraph.
+This GitHub repo contains resources for teaching classes on how to implement a Process Mining application using TigerGraph.

-Public mkdocs:
+Documentation website:

 [https://dmccrearytg.github.io/tg-process-mining/](https://dmccrearytg.github.io/tg-process-mining/)